 Saturday, July 24, 2021, at 8:30 p.m. moved to: RAIN DATE: Sunday, July 25, 8:30 p.m.

 Please note: Our registration policy has changed.
 Registration is for one individual only.
 Each attendee must be registered separately.
 We apologize for any inconvenience.

 Reminder: Given the challenges of Covid-19, all attendees must wear a mask and maintain physical distances with other attendees, except members of the same household.

-Although the tours are free and open to the public, you must register in advance.
+Although the tours are free and open to the public, you must register in advance to attend.

-COST: Free admission, but donations are gratefully accepted during the tour
+COST: Admission is free, but donations are gratefully accepted during the tour.

 INFO: Register here.
 The Friends of the Farm office is closed, and voicemail messages are monitored on an irregular basis.
 Email email@example.com with questions or any issues with registration.